Sathyavan Savithri: Soundtrack

 The music was composed by Gurukiran for Anand Audio company.
 The audio was launched and released to the market on 13 June 2007.
 The song "Dr. Sathya" is heavily inspired from Barbie Girl song performed by Danish-based dance group Aqua.

-Review
+Reviews

 Upon release, the film met with favorable critical reviews for its comical content and character portrayals.
 Rediff.com reviewed with 3.5 stars saying the film is hilarious and is an enjoyable fare for family audiences.
 Deccan Herald reviewed saying the film is a clean entertainer.